EugeneLoy/awesome-github/README.md

 * [Octotree](https://github.com/buunguyen/octotree)

 # Contributing
 Miss something in this list?
 Want to contribute?
-Send a pull request, [discuss](https://github.com/EugenyLoy/awesome-github/issues/1) or open a new issue to do this.
+Send a pull request, [discuss here](https://github.com/EugenyLoy/awesome-github/issues/1) or open a new issue to do this.

 Any help is welcomed!